dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ## Learning objectives for this session

-1. Describe what is a program indicator
+1. Describe what a program indicator is
-2. Describe how program indicators are derived
+2. Describe how program indicators are calculated
 3. Describe the difference between event and enrollment program indicators
 4. Understand how program indicators can fill tracker data analysis gaps present in other visualization tools
 5. Create visualizations using program indicators derived from tracker data
+6. Understand the limitations behind using program indicators

 ## Time Requirements